 To prevent automatic redirection to another unwanted webpage in Chrome just follow the steps:

-Close the browser, and now every time Google will display a warning when some link trying to automatically redirects to another page.
+Close the browser, and now every time Google will display a warning when some link tries to automatically redirect to another page.

 There are also a few add-ons available online to skip redirects in firefox.
 But you can follow the steps below to stop page redirects to different websites.